zalando/nakadi/docs/_documentation/using_authorization.md

 Whenever an event type and subscription is created, or its authorization section is updated, all attributes are validated.
 The exact nature of the validation depends on the plugin implementation.

-### Creating an event type or subscription with authorization
+### Creating an event type or a subscription with authorization

 Here is a sample request with an authorization section.
 It gives read, write, and admin access to a single attribute, of type `service`: